Doctor of Medicine

 Policies and Regulations

-The School of Medicine Student Handbook is published on the School of Medicine website under the Office of Student Affairs.
+The College of Medicine Student Handbook is published on the College of Medicine website under the Office of Student Affairs.
 This handbook is the official statement of rules and regulations that govern student conduct and student activities.
 The handbook can be viewed online on the following site; https://medicine.tamu.edu/academics/students/index.html.

 Professionalism